LELEC210X/LELEC210X/INSTALL.md

 - [x] password set to faraday;
 - [x] automatically log in.

+> [!NOTE]
-> Note: after first logging, the French Azerty layout was also added, and should be
+> After first logging, the French Azerty layout was also added, and should be
 > the default one.
 To switch between the two layouts,
 > you can use <kbd>SHIFT</kbd>+<kbd>SUPER</kbd>+<kbd>SPACE</kbd>,
 > where <kbd>SUPER</kbd> is usually the Windows key.